Tees Maar Khan (2010 film): Plot

 The Indian Police Force has successfully busted an operation to smuggle ₹500 crores worth of national treasure.
 The Interpol suspects that the Johri Brothers, a pair of infamous Siamese twins, are behind this.
 Due to the possibility that they will try to steal the treasure again, Commissioner Khadak Singh is assigned the task of securing the train that will transport these ancient artefacts, with no stops, back to the treasury in Delhi.
-Commissioner Khadak Singh suspects that the Johri Brothers will hire Tabrez Mirza Khan, a.k.a.
+Singh suspects that the Johri Brothers will hire Tabrez Mirza Khan, a.k.a.
 Tees Maar Khan, a cunning conman, to steal the artefacts from the moving train.

 Meanwhile, in Paris, Tabrez is arrested by a secret agent from Interpol.
 CBI Officers Chatterjee and Mukherjee are tasked with the responsibility of bringing Tabrez back to India via air.
 However, Tabrez tricks the people on the plane and slyly escapes on landing.
 As expected, he is soon hired by the Johri Brothers, who are desperate to retrieve the antiques.

 To perform this feat, Tabrez steals some shooting equipment from a low-budget film and stumbles across Dhulia, a poor, small village that resides by the railway track over which the antiques will be transported.
 He pretends to be Manoj "Day" Ramalin, a film director and brother of Manoj "Night" Ramalin.
 Using this identity, he approaches Aatish Kapoor, a superstar who is desperate to win an Oscar Award, to be a part of the film he is shooting to gain an edge over the police and control the villagers.
 After Tabrez narrates an "Oscar-winning" period drama based on India's freedom struggle, Aatish promptly agrees to be a part of the film.

 As Tabrez gears up for the heist, the Johri Brothers inform him that the train is delayed by a week due to security reasons.
 As a result, he is forced to shoot the film titled "Bharat Ka Khazana," meaning "India's Treasure," that he never intended to.
 During the shooting process, he ends up bonding with the villagers and also manages to, unintentionally, awaken the method actor within Aatish.